 JUSTICE & ACCOUNTABILITY CENTER OF LOUISIANA

 JUSTICE: Our first and immediate goal is to promote access to justice through legal services and related community education.
-JAC’s legal services ensures that expungements are available on a regular basis to those who have had contact with the criminal justice system.
-JAC also facilitates a collaborative lawyering program in which teams of attorneys who practice in different fields come together to provide legal services holistically to individuals previously incarcerated.
+JAC facilitates a collaborative lawyering program in which teams of attorneys who practice in different fields come together to provide legal services holistically to individuals previously incarcerated.
 This service increases the likelihood of successful reentry and decreases recidivism rates.
+JAC’s legal services also ensure that expungements are available on a regular basis to those who have had contact with the criminal justice system.
 Throughout the year, JAC offers workshops, classes, and events for the general public, attorneys, stakeholders, policy makers, and the media on various criminal justice issues, including expungement, reentry, indigent defense funding and more.

 ACCOUNTABILITY: Our second intermediate goal is to promote systemic change that will positively impact the lives of those previously incarcerated.
 JAC collects data to use for systemic reform through litigation, legislation, and policy advocacy.
 By tracking trends and highlighting deficiencies, we can provide the first step toward lasting change.

-THE CENTER: Our third and long-term goal is to deconstruct the current model of legal practice by creating a space for attorneys to come together.
-Providing individual attorneys with the opportunity to share space and physical resources will allow them to do difficult legal work that is in great demand.
+THE CENTER: Our third goal is to create a space for attorneys to come together to holistically serve individuals previously incarcerated.
+Providing individual attorneys with the opportunity to share resources allows them to do difficult legal work that is in great demand.
 Through our approach, attorneys share intellectual resources, develop best practices and strategize avenues for meaningful representation.

 JAC collaborates alongside many partners to provide legal services, education and advocacy.
-Our partners have included the Orleans Public Defenders’ Office, Calcasieu Parish District Attorney’s Office, STRIVE, VOTE-NOLA, the Louisiana State Bar Association, the Legal Innovators for Tomorrow (LIFT), and more.
+Our partners have included the Orleans Public Defenders’ Office, Calcasieu Parish District Attorney’s Office, STRIVE, VOTE-NOLA, the Louisiana State Bar Association, the Legal Innovators for Tomorrow (LIFT), Operation Restoration, the First 72+ and more.
 To learn more, get involved, or donate, contact us by phone at (504) 322-4050 or email at info@JACLouisiana.org.

 Submit your email for our newsletter.
 The JAC digital newsletter is published monthly.
 It will keep you updated on JAC news, triumphs, events, and updates.
 We do not share your email address with third parties.
 Rest assured your email is safe with us and is used for JAC updates only.
 Welcome to the Center!